govguide/optimism-resource-center/Code of Conduct/Code of Conduct.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/code-of-conduct/5751).
-Initially published on March 27, 2023 and last modified on September 29, 2023.
+Initially published on March 27, 2023 and last edited on October 30, 2023.

 <span class="notvisible"></span>
 Scope: This Code of Conduct applies to all active delegates, badgeholders, grant recipients (“Optimists”).
 This Code of Conduct applies within all community spaces and when an individual is representing the community in public, either online or offline.